 First, we embarked on gathering 100 user stories from various stakeholders across the department.
 These stories served as the foundation for our development process.
 With a clear understanding of the recruitment process, we created a process map and derived lower-level requirements.
 To prioritise our work, we employed the MoSCoW method, ensuring that each sprint focused on user stories with a value of 7-9 points.
 Our sprints were scheduled every two weeks, and as the Agile Project Manager, my role was to organise, structure, and plan each sprint meticulously.

-The key to our success lay in maintaining a steady pace throughout the project.
+The key to our success lay in maintaining Timeboxing through our Sprints at a steady pace throughout the project.
 We emphasised the importance of agreeing on scope and estimates to ensure that we had deliverables ready for deployment every two weeks.
 As the Agile PM, I took on the responsibility of problem-solving and motivating the team.
 It wasn't always an easy task; the journey had its fair share of challenges and moments of doubt.
 Inspiring the team with statements such as, "Consider the team as one body, yet the body has many parts," we embraced a unified mindset and worked together as a cohesive unit, overcoming obstacles along the way.

 In the second lap of our journey, our skilled Business Analysts took the gathered requirements and meticulously assessed them.
 Their expertise allowed them to extract low-level details from both their experience and the business domain.
 Armed with a thorough understanding of the user stories, the team delved into developing the requirements and designs, paving the way for the developers to bring the code and features to life.